bl4ko/netbox-ssot/README.md

 # Netbox-SSOT

-Netbox-ssot is a tool to keep Netbox in sync with external data sources.
+Netbox-ssot is a small but powerful microservice designed to keep your Netbox instance in sync with external data sources.

 It is designed to be run as a cronjob, and will periodically update Netbox with the latest data from the external sources.
+It syncs each source in parallel to speed up the process of syncing.

 Currently, the supported external data sources types are: